 An internal review will be conducted by an officer who is independent of and more senior than the original decision maker.
 They will review the process and the facts of the original decision or action and decide if it was correct.
 An internal review does not generally involve a reinvestigation of the complaint.

-In line with the Human Rights Act 2019, customers are able to make a human rights complaint to us.
-In 2021–22, 30 of the 28,674 complaints were identified and managed as human rights complaints.
-Of these, 17 complaints were unsubstantiated, and 13 (0.05 % of the total 28,674 complaints received), were substantiated and found to involve actions or decisions that were incompatible with the Human Rights Act 2019.
-The 13 substantiated human rights complaints were predominantly seeking improvements to service delivery and performance relating to access concerns and/or alleging discrimination relating to race, religion and disability.
+Under the Human Rights Act 2019, customers are able to make a human rights complaint to us.
+In 2022-23, 37 of the 39,673 complaints were identified and managed as human rights complaints.
+Of these, 29 complaints were unsubstantiated, and 8 were substantiated and found to involve actions or decisions that were incompatible with the Human Rights Act 2019.
+The 8 substantiated complaints were predominantly seeking improvements to service delivery and performance, relating to accessibility concerns and allegations of discrimination.
 The complaints provided us with an opportunity to reflect and improve our decision-making processes.